 You can follow Martin on Twitter at @sugarraybuzzard.

 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

-You can find Part One of Martin on Avengers: Infinity War here.
+You can find Part One of Martin’s look at Avengers: Infinity War for It’s Good, Except It Sucks here.

-Martin has also appeared on Tim’s other podcast Looks Unfamiliar; you can hear the full show here.
+Martin has also appeared on Tim’s other podcast Looks Unfamiliar talking about The Baker Street Boys, Doomlord, Robotix, The Fairy Tale Adventure, The Legend Of Tim Tyler and Thurman; you can hear the full show here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.

 Logo by Graham Kibble-White.